1526 Fletcher Road

 toll free: 1.888.886.9016

 Norm has been a UFCW member since 1974 working in the dairy industry.
-During that time he had the opportunity to serve as Shop Steward, Unit Chair, Vice President and serve on various committees.
-When Local 241 merged with Local 1400 in 1994, Norm became a Vice President and served in that capacity until being hired by the local in 1998.
+During that time he had the opportunity to serve as Shop Steward, Unit Chair, Vice-President, and serve on various committees.
+When Local 241 merged with Local 1400 in 1994, Norm became a Vice-President and served in that capacity until being hired by the local in 1998.
 In October 2003 Norm was elected as Secretary-Treasurer of the local and assumed those duties as well as servicing.
-Norm has served as President since January, 2009.
+Norm has served as President since January of 2009.

 Lucy Flack Figueiredo

-Lucy became a member of UFCW 1400 in 1996 when the Salvation Army Thrift store in Saskatoon joined the local union.
-She became a shop steward soon after and participated in bargaining as a bargaining committee member for the next ten years while working there.
+Lucy became a member of UFCW 1400 in 1996 when the Salvation Army thrift store in Saskatoon joined the local union.
+She became a Shop Steward soon after and participated in bargaining as a bargaining committee member for the next ten years while working there.
 She was a participant on the UFCW Canada Youth Internship Program in 2003 and became a Special Projects Union Representative in September of that year.
 In February of 2006, Lucy was hired permanently by the local as a representative.
-Since 2011, Lucy has been acting as the Collective Bargaining Representative and in April of 2016 has been serving as the Secretary- Treasurer of Local 1400.
+Since 2011, Lucy has been acting as the Collective Bargaining Representative and since April of 2016 has been serving as the Secretary-Treasurer of Local 1400.

 Nick joined the Executive Board in January, 2013 when UFCW Local 342P merged with Local 1400.
 He is currently employed at P&H Milling Group located on 33rd Street in Saskatoon.
 He has been employed at this location since 1987 which was formerly CSP Foods, then Dawn Foods, then Dover.
 He is employed as a Flour Mill Elevator Grain Agent.
 In his second year of employment he became a Shop Steward, then Chief Steward 3 years later.
 For six years, he was President of Local 34P.
 Nick has attended bargaining for POS, P&H, and Horizon Milling.

-Judy became a member of Local 1400 in 1979 when she became employed by Westfair Foods Ltd. (Superstore on 8th Street, Saskatoon) in the Deli department.
+Judy became a member of Local 1400 in 1979 when she became employed by Westfair Foods Ltd. (Superstore on 8th Street, Saskatoon) in the deli department.
 Judy is very active within her workplace and the union, sitting on the OH&S and Grievance committees, is the Chief Shop Steward for her store, and is the Provincial Representative for the UFCW Women’s Advisory Committee.
-She was elected to the board in November, 2011.
+She was elected to the board in November of 2011.